 It’s time to buckle in and she planks.
 A full-grown man hunched over a tiny girl, with no chance of success.
 I’m a big bad wolf blowing at a two-year-old brick house.

 I tell her to stop (as if my desires weren’t already obvious).… Read More Read more In this 3-part series, follow along as 10 parents describe when they discovered their child looking at inappropriate things and their journey of helping a child overcome the addictive pull of pornography—and the advice they hope to pass along.
 Today, we’ll examine the difficult emotions that real parents of children caught in the porn trap go through.
 Plus, the joy and sweetness they experience when healing and recovery begins for all.… Read More Read more In this 3-part series, follow along as 10 parents describe their journey of helping a child overcome the addictive pull of pornography—and the advice they hope to pass along.
-You can read Part 2 of the series here.
+You can read Part 2 of the series here and Part 3 here.

 Playing “doctor” is a common sign of normal curiosity in children.
 Little girls and little boys want to see each other’s private parts.
 That’s pretty harmless when you’re dealing with 5-year-olds.
 But what happens when a 10-year-old boy cajoles a 7-year-old girl into a bathroom and wants to put their private parts together?… Read More Read more I remember the first time I saw pornography.
 You probably do, too.